HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

     Now you can go to [localhost:1313](http://localhost:1313) and your new Academic themed website should appear.

+5. Customize your website - refer to the *Getting Started* section below

-5. Customize your website (see next section), build it by running `hugo`, and deploy it by copying the `public/` directory (by FTP, Rsync, git push, etc.) to your production web server.
+6. Build your site by running the `hugo` command.
+Then [host it for free using Github Pages](https://georgecushen.com/create-your-website-with-hugo/).
+Or alternatively, copy the generated `public/` directory (by FTP, Rsync, etc.) to your production web server (such as your university's hosting service).

 ## Getting Started